python/cpython/Doc/library/asyncio-runner.rst

 Asyncio handles the keyboard interruption as follows:

 1. :meth:`asyncio.Runner.run` installs a custom :const:`signal.SIGINT` handler before
-   async function execution and reverts it back at the exit from the function.
+   any user code is executed and removes it when exiting from the function.
 2. The :class:`~asyncio.Runner` creates the main task for passed async function processing.
 3. When the interruption is requested, the custom signal handler cancels the main task